aputhin/design-patterns-study/prototype/README.md

 ### Intent

-"Specify the kinds of objects to create using a prototypical instance, and create new objects by copying this prototype."
+> Specify the kinds of objects to create using a prototypical instance, and create new objects by copying this prototype.

 ### How does it work?